samiurr995-lgtm/AI-Pizza-Chatbot/README.md

-# 🍕 AI-Powered Pizza Ordering Chatbot (Flask Web Application)
+# 🍕 AI-Powered Intelligent Pizza Ordering Chatbot (Flask Web Application)

-A smart and interactive web-based Pizza Chatbot developed using Flask, HTML, CSS, and Python.
-This project simulates an AI-style conversational system that helps users browse menu, place orders, and get restaurant information in real-time.
+A smart, interactive, and AI-inspired web-based Pizza Chatbot developed using Flask, HTML, CSS, and Python.
+This project simulates a conversational assistant for a pizza restaurant, enabling users to browse menu items, place orders, and receive real-time responses in a simple and user-friendly interface.

 ---

 ## 📌 Project Overview

-This project is designed as an AI-inspired chatbot system for pizza ordering.
-It acts as a virtual assistant for a pizza restaurant, allowing users to interact in a conversational way to view menu items, check prices, place orders, and get delivery information.
+This project is designed as an AI-inspired chatbot system that enhances the pizza ordering experience through conversational interaction.
+The chatbot acts as a virtual assistant for a pizza restaurant, allowing users to interact naturally to explore menus, check prices, place orders, and get delivery-related information.

-The system demonstrates how modern web applications can integrate chatbot logic to improve user experience and automate customer support.
+The system demonstrates how modern web technologies combined with chatbot logic can improve customer engagement and automate basic restaurant services.

 ---

 ## 🤖 AI Concept Used

-This project simulates a rule-based Natural Language Processing (NLP) chatbot that understands user inputs and provides relevant responses such as menu display, order processing, and customer support.
+This project simulates a rule-based Natural Language Processing (NLP) chatbot.
+It processes user inputs and maps them to predefined intents such as menu display, order handling, and customer support responses.

-It represents how AI-style conversational systems work in real-world web applications.
+It reflects how AI-style conversational systems are implemented in real-world web applications without using heavy deep learning models.

 ---

 ## 🌟 Project Highlights

 - Real-time chatbot interaction
-- AI-style conversational responses
+- AI-style conversational response system
-- Web-based user interface using Flask
-- Fast and lightweight system
+- Lightweight and fast Flask web application
-- Beginner-friendly AI web application
+- Beginner-friendly AI implementation
-- Simple and clean UI design
+- Clean and responsive UI design
+- Real-world restaurant use-case simulation

 ---

 ## 🎯 Features

 - Interactive Chat Interface
-- Pizza Menu Information
+- Pizza Menu Exploration
-- Price Details
+- Price Information System
-- Order Placement System
+- Order Placement Simulation
-- Delivery Information
-- Restaurant Support System
+- Delivery & Support Responses
-- User-Friendly Design
+- User-Friendly UI/UX

 ---

 ## 🧠 System Architecture

-User Input → Flask Backend → Intent Processing → Response Generator → Chat Interface
+User Input → Flask Backend → Intent Detection → Response Generator → Chat Interface

 ---